 In my work I hit on something peculiar: The definition blurs, if not removes, the difference between problems and—desires.
 A desire can also be defined as consisting only of a difference between status quo and a status optabilis.
 Desires seem to become relevant, also, when we don’t know how to fulfill them.

-Originally I had planned to assert that we’re as smart as before, if not less so (a common problem with philosophers?).
-However, in the days after drafting this I learned to go beyond simply filing the redefinition and the likening of problems and desires under “language game” (Wittgenstein).
-I’ll share some ideas about how to now work with this as soon as I could conclude more research and probe the model a bit that I have in mind.
+Originally I had planned to assert that we’re as smart as before, if not less so (a common problem of philosophy?).
+However, in the days after drafting this I learned to go beyond filing the redefinition and the likening of problems and desires under “language game” (Wittgenstein).
+I’ll share some ideas about how to now work with this, as soon as I could conclude more research and probe the model that I have in mind.

 I assume someone has already attempted to redefine problems in a similar way.
 If you know who, where, please let me know.
 Other than that, comments are as always appreciated.

 I’m Jens, and I’m an engineering lead and author.
 I’ve worked as a technical lead for companies like Google, I’m close to W3C and WHATWG, and I write and review books for O’Reilly and Frontend Dogma.
 I love trying things, not only in web development, but also in other areas like philosophy.
 Here on meiert.com I share some of my views and experiences.

 If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
 Thank you!

 Maybe of interest to you, too:

 - Next: New Book: “How to Work on Oneself”

 - More under Philosophy, or from 2016

 Looking for a way to comment?
 Comments have been disabled, unfortunately.